People in our Supply Chain

 - Increasing the volume of used garments and footwear resold.

 This is because we want to increase the time a product is used and to address the textile waste issues within UK.
-We also hope that through our clothes recycling programme we can help raise funds for Cancer Research UK.
+We also hope that through our clothes recycling programme we can help raise funds for UK-based Charity partners.